olivier3lanc/Jekyll-LibDoc/libdoc-config.md

 ## Playground

-Playground is an user context completely separated from LibDoc theme, it can be embedded mulitple times with different contents on your pages.
+Playground is an user context completely separated from LibDoc theme resources, it can be embedded mulitple times with different contents on your pages.
 Here are available settings:

 * `playground.stylesheets` <br> Style sheets files in `<head>`.
 Can be either relative URL from site root starting with slash / or absolute URL starting with *http*.
 * `playground.scripts_head` <br> Javascripts files in `<head>`.
 Can be either relative URL from site root starting with slash / or absolute URL starting with *http*.